-We have incurred losses since our inception in December 2002 and, as of December 31, 2011 we had experienced net losses during the development stage of \$176.6 million.
+We have incurred losses since our inception in December 2002 and, as of December 31, 2012 we had experienced net losses during the development stage of \$200.0 million.
 We have financed our operations to date principally through the sale of capital stock, debt financing and interest earned on investments.
-Through December 31, 2010, we had received net proceeds of \$160.5 million from the sale of common stock and preferred stock, including \$39.1 million from our initial public offering in November 2007 and \$58.2 million from a public offering, private placements and registered direct offerings in 2010 and 2009.
-In addition, through December 31, 2010, we had received \$35.8 million in debt financing, \$746,000 to finance equipment purchases and \$35.0 million to finance working capital.
-On September 28, 2011, we completed the sale of 8,800,000 shares of common stock, together with warrants to purchase an additional 1,760,000 shares of common stock with an exercise price of \$1.90 per share, in a public offering at an aggregate price of \$1.65 per share and corresponding warrant.
-We received gross proceeds of \$14.5 million before deducting offering expenses.
+Through December 31, 2011, we had received net proceeds of \$173.8 million from the sale of common stock and preferred stock, including \$39.1 million from our initial public offering in November 2007 and \$71.5 million from public offerings, private placements and registered direct offerings in 2011, 2010 and 2009.
+In addition, through December 31, 2011, we had received \$35.8 million in debt financing, \$746,000 to finance equipment purchases and \$35.0 million to finance working capital.
+On April 20, 2012, we completed the sale of 2,271,705 shares of common stock in a registered direct offering at a purchase price of \$2.223 per share.
+We received gross proceeds of \$5.0 million before deducting estimated offering expenses.
+We have also received approximately \$6.1 million from the exercise of common stock warrants during the year ended December 31, 2012.
+On February 27, 2013, we closed a public offering, selling 13,770,000 shares of common stock, together with warrants to purchase approximately 5,508,000 shares of common stock at an aggregate price of \$0.95 per share and corresponding warrant, for gross proceeds of \$13.1 million before deducting offering expenses.
+See Note 17 to our consolidated financial statements included in Item 8 of this Annual Report on Form 10-K for a more detailed description of the public offering.

-As of December 31, 2011, we had \$29.7 million in cash, cash equivalents, restricted cash and short-term investments.
-Of this amount \$27.4 million was invested in money market funds that are not considered to be bank deposits and are not insured or guaranteed by the federal deposit insurance company or other government agency and \$200,000 was invested in restricted cash collateral money market accounts as required by the terms of our lease agreement.
+As of December 31, 2012 we had \$22.5 million in cash, cash equivalents and restricted cash.
+Of this amount \$20.5 million was invested in money market funds that are not considered to be bank deposits and are not insured or guaranteed by the federal deposit insurance company or other government agency and \$200,000 was invested in restricted cash collateral money market accounts as required by the terms of our lease agreement.
 These money market funds seek to preserve the value of the investment at \$1.00 per share; however, it is possible to lose money investing in these funds.
 Cash in excess of immediate requirements is invested in accordance with our investment policy, primarily with a view to liquidity and capital preservation.
 At times, such deposits may be in excess of insured limits.
 We have not experienced any losses on our deposits of cash and cash equivalents.
-We believe that the cash, cash equivalents, restricted cash and short-term investments balance as of December 31, 2011, together with any interest income we earn on these balances, will be sufficient to meet our anticipated cash requirements into 2013, assuming our planned commercialization and we do not receive any other additional funds.
+We believe that the cash, cash equivalents and restricted cash balance as of December 31, 2012, together with \$13.1 million in gross proceeds from the public offering completed February 27, 2013 and any interest income we earn on these balances, will be sufficient to meet our anticipated cash requirements (including scheduled or potentially accelerated debt obligations) into 2014, assuming we do not receive any other additional funds.